 Ready to give SmarterQueue a spin?

-I’ve partnered with the team at SmarterQueue to offer you a 30 day free trial (and you don’t need to enter your credit card details to do so).
+I’ve partnered with the team at SmarterQueue to offer you an extended 30 day free trial (and you don’t need to enter your credit card details to do so).

 HOT TIP: If you are not sure about using SmarterQueue as your Meet Edgar Alternative yet, then don’t stress about bringing over your content.
 Start with a different platform, schedule some new content and see how it works on a small scale with a smaller number of timeslots and posts.

-Then when you love it like I do (C’mon, you have to admit it looks pretty good, right?) then you can think about migrating your content over to SmarterQueue.
+Then when you love it (C’mon, you have to admit it looks pretty good, right?) then you can think about migrating your content over to SmarterQueue.

 When you are set up and ready to roll in SmarterQueue it’s quite likely you’ll feel a little like this: